Raman1121/portfolio/_posts/2021-03-29-MLT_Weak_Supervision.md

 The paper was written in a clear language making it easy to read and understand.
 Some of the unique ideas that had an impact on me are the following -

 <ol>
-    <li> **Multi Task Learning** - I have seen MLT models performing better in some cases.
+    <li> Multi Task Learning : I have seen MLT models performing better in some cases.
 Here, the performance gain is quite significant.
 This has motivated me to experiment with different MLT approaches for my own experiments (Kaggle and Research) </li>

-    <li> **Soft Attention** - I have always been a strong advocate of incorporating attention mechanisms particularly for medical imaging problems.
+    <li> Soft Attention : I have always been a strong advocate of incorporating attention mechanisms particularly for medical imaging problems.
 This is because medical images have a bodily region of interest (ROI) as compared to natural images having a more global ROI.
 I am happy to see my thoughts having some practical value. </li>

-    <li> **Weak Supervision** - One of my own research projects involved weak supervision.
+    <li> Weak Supervision : One of my own research projects involved weak supervision.
 I always believed that it offers only marginal advantage.
 However, this work has shown that weak supervision could offer substantial performance gains given that we have unstructured data present.
 This is something I would like to try for future Kaggle competitions. </li>
 </ol>